 Customers in less developed countries (Africa, Central Asia, Latin America & Southeast Asia)

-In less developed countries, where the majority of people don’t have internet or a computer at home, the majority of people will then be using internet cafes for their tech needs.
-Customers in these locations aren’t limited to just the locals, however.
-Business people and travelers to the area will be in need of internet access.
-With the increase of digital nomadism, more and more people are leaving their office jobs for working on the road.
-And typically, digital nomads will start off in less expensive and less developed countries, where internet access can be hard to come by.
-Many will set up shop at an internet cafe, typically choosing one or two to frequent in town and get some work done, make bookings, or check-in for flights.
+Business people and travelers to the area will require internet access.
+With the increase of digital nomadism, more and more people are leaving their office jobs to work on the road.
+Typically, digital nomads will start in less expensive and less developed countries, where internet access can be hard to come by.

-Business travelers often want a break from hotel or conference rooms and will seek out somewhere to eat, re-caffeinate and work for a few hours.
+Business travelers often want a break from hotel or conference rooms and will seek out somewhere to eat, re-caffeinate, and work for a few hours.
 Even though business travelers often have Wi-Fi at their disposal, they may want somewhere to socialize a bit or where they can print or scan documents.

 Customers in more developed countries (East Asia and the West)